OlegDzhuraev/Core/README.md

 ## UI
 I've added some new elements and templates for UI, which is missing in Unity default package.
 Now it still very simple, but I want to improve it in future.

+## Localization
+Contains localization extension, which allows to read CSV-based localization and translate ingame texts for selected language.

 ## Utility